No. 246 Squadron RAF

 No. 246 Squadron RAF was a squadron of the Royal Air Force.

 History

-World War I
+First World War

 The squadron was formed at the former Royal Naval Air Station Seaton Carew, England on 18 August 1918 to provide coastal patrols.
 It was the only RAF squadron to operate the Blackburn Kangaroo.
 The base closed and the squadron was disbanded, in May 1919 as some sources claim, while others have 15 March 1919 or 24 March 1919.

-World War II
+Second World War

 The squadron reformed on 1 September 1942 at Bowmore on Islay to operate Short Sunderland flying boats.
 It began patrols in December 1942 but was disbanded on 30 April 1943.

 Post-war

 On 11 October 1944 it reformed at RAF Lyneham as a transport squadron flying the Consolidated Liberator, moving to RAF Holmsley South in December.
 The Handley Page Halifax was also used for experimental and conversion duties.
 In December 1944 the squadron began to convert to the Avro York.
 In February 1945 the squadron absorbed the VVIP Flight and the Metropolitan Communications Squadron RAF at RAF Northolt.
 In November 1945 the Halifax aircraft were retired and the Douglas Skymaster introduced.
 In 1945 the squadron standardised on the Avro York and operated scheduled services to India and the Middle East until it merged with 511 Squadron on 15 October 1946.